Westchester DUI Lawyer/

 Driving while ability impaired by a combined influence of drugs or alcohol

-The penalty for driving while ability impaired by a combination of alcohol/drugs is a fine of $500 to $1,000, jail time for up to one year, and license revocation for at least six months.
+The penalty for driving while ability impaired by a combination of alcohol/drugs is a fine of $500 to $1,000, jail time for up to one year, license revocation for at least six months, and having an ignition interlock device (IID) installed on your vehicle for one year if the offense involved alcohol.
 Subsequent offenses may receive stiffer penalties.

 Zero tolerance law